 - Set out slow cooker pot and turn onto low heat.

-- In a small bowl combine spices, honey, maple syrup, and vanilla.
+- In a small bowl combine spices, brown sugar, maple syrup, and vanilla.
 Stir together until blended.

 - Place apple chunks into pot and pour maple syrup mixture over them.

 - Stir until all apple chunks are coated.

 - Place lid on slow cooker and leave for 6 hrs. (stirring a couple times during cooking).